 Latest publication launch – Crossing the Geopolitical Rubicon: Assessing the Risks in a post-COVID Age

-We are excited to launch our newest publication that is scheduled to be published in 5th October 2020 in collaboration with KCL International Relations Today!
+We are excited to launch our newest publication in collaboration with KCL International Relations Today!
 The report aims to discuss the different risks associated with a post-COVID political future in different regions.
 Contributors will use regional geopolitics as a base for their articles and link them with other forms of risk i.e., financial risk, political risk, environmental risk.

 Who are we